stevegrunwell/wp-password-generator/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+Password generation is now handled by the wp_generate_password() pluggable function so that both generated and "Lost password" requests are handled by the same function.

 = 2.1 =
 Ability to view generated passwords before submitting form.
 Only auto-check the 'Send password' option upon first generation.